WHO WE ARE

 Harvest Project is a community-based urban relief organization.
-We touch more than 1000 people each month – involving one-on-one client-care coaching, emergency drop-in visits, appointments at our grocery depot and Clothes For Change thrift shop, retail thrift shoppers, as well as donors.
+We connect with more than 1000 people each month – involving one-on-one client-care coaching, emergency drop-in visits, appointments at our grocery depot and Clothes For Change thrift shop, retail thrift shoppers, and donors.
 We provide assistance to North Shore residents from Deep Cove in the east to Horseshoe Bay in the west.

 In 2018, Harvest Project positively impacted the community by providing: